-One of our former directors, Robert Ruggiero, Jr., is an executive officer of the ultimate general partners of J.P.
+One of our directors, Robert Ruggiero, Jr., is an executive officer of the ultimate general partners of J.P.
 Morgan Partners (BHCA), L.P. and Sixty Wall Street Fund, L.P. and an executive of J.P.
 Morgan Capital, L.P., each of which is a stockholder (collectively, the "JPMorgan Stockholders").
-Mr. Ruggiero resigned from our board of directors effective April 21, 2004.
+Mr. Ruggiero is resigning from our board of directors effective prior to the closing of this offering.
 Affiliates of the JPMorgan Stockholders provide services to us from time to time on terms which we believe are no less favorable than obtainable from an unrelated third party.
 J.P.
 Morgan Securities Inc., an affiliate of the JPMorgan Stockholders, is acting as a joint book-running manager for this offering.
 In addition, during 2002 and in connection with the consummation of one of our previous senior secured credit facilities, these affiliates provided financing services for which they were paid approximately \$2.3 million in financing fees.
 In addition, J.P.
-Morgan Securities Inc., an affiliate of the JPMorgan Stockholders, served as the bookrunning manager of our 2003 senior subordinated note offering and solicitation agent for the 2009 senior subordinated note tender offer that was executed in 2003 and related consent solicitation, and other affiliates, in their respective capacities, acted as joint lead arranger, administrative agent and a lender under our new senior secured credit facility, which was amended in November 2003, for which they received customary fees, which totaled approximately \$7.9 million.
-JPMorgan Chase Bank received or will receive commitment and letters of credit fees for their ratable portion of our previous senior secured credit facility and our new senior secured credit facility.
-JPMorgan Chase Bank is also currently a counterparty to interest rate derivative agreements with us with an aggregate notional amount of \$400.0 million.
+Morgan Securities Inc., an affiliate of the JPMorgan Stockholders, served as the book-running manager of our 2003 senior subordinated note offering and solicitation agent for the 2009 senior subordinated note tender offer that was executed in 2003 and related consent solicitation, and other affiliates, in their respective capacities, acted as joint lead arranger, administrative agent and a lender under our new senior secured credit facility, which was amended in November 2003, for which they received customary fees, which totaled approximately \$7.9 million.
+Certain of these affiliates also received or will receive commitment and letters of credit facility and our new senior secured credit facility.
+A separate affiliate is also currently a counterparty to interest rate derivative agreements with an aggregate notional amount of \$400.0 million.